dotnet/fsharp/DEVGUIDE.md

     | ParsingTypeCheckerFs | 199.4 ms | 3.84 ms | 9.78 ms | 195.5 ms | 4000.0000 | 1000.0000 |     28 MB |

 8. Repeat for any number of changes you would like to test.
+9. **Optionally:** benchmark code and results can be included as part of the PR for future reference.

 ## Additional resources